-Our typical requirement for 2017 entry is:
+Our typical entry requirement is:

 For all programmes we require at least grade C in GCSE English Language, or equivalent.

-If you do not meet the requirements for our BSc programmes, an alternative route (to any BSc programme except GL11) is via our Science and Engineering Foundation Programme (Maths stream, course code GGX1 (link is external)).
+If you do not meet the requirements for our BSc programmes, an alternative route (to any BSc programme except GL11) is via our Science and Engineering Foundation Programme (Maths stream, course code GGX1).
 This may be suited either to applicants who did not achieve their expected results at A-Level, or to those who have not studied Mathematics to a sufficient level for BSc entry.
 As a guide, we would usually make offers for A-Level applicants at BBC, including a C in Mathematics.
 In exceptional circumstances (such as excellent grades in other relevant subjects) we may make offers to applicants who have not completed a full A-Level in Mathematics.
 Applications from mature students will be considered on an individual basis, taking account of both educational background and other relevant experience.

-The following relates to the entry requirements for most of our BSc courses, such as G100; the requirements for GL11, G102, G1G3 and GN1H would be slightly higher.
+The following relates to the entry requirements for most of our BSc courses, such as G100; the requirements for GL11, G1N3, G102, G1G3 and GN1H would be slightly higher.

 |International Baccalaureate||34 points (36 for GL11 and MSci) including Higher Level Mathematics at grade 6|